micophilip/micophilip.github.io/README.md

-# Github Projects
+# GitHub Projects

-A Jekyll-based webapge of my Github projects and Leetcode solutions
+A Jekyll-based webapge of my GitHub projects and Leetcode solutions